-After years of specializing in historic home restoration, I found myself becoming interested in more sensitive work.
+I am a custom fine furniture and kitchen cabinet maker in Gainesville, Florida.
+We can custom make contemporary, mid century modern influenced to traditional shaker style wood work.
+I design, build, deliver and install one of a kind excellent quality woodwork.
+After years of specializing in historic home remodeling, I found myself becoming interested in more sensitive work.
 In my pursuits, I was able to apprentice with an art deco furniture designer and builder, Jeff Newell, in Denver, CO.
 Then, I was accepted into the Fine Woodworking program at the College of the Redwoods, the school James Krenov founded.
 I spent two very intense years, including multiple workshops, shows, and competitions, working for Brian Newell and having a remarkable time.
 Now, I am back in Florida, working with the sensitive eyes and hands of a furniture maker.